Noorts/Toggler/README.md

   <br>
 </h1>
 <h4 align="center">
-  Toggler is a Jetbrains IDE Plugin that allows you to quickly toggle words and symbols with a hotkey.<br>
+  Toggler is a JetBrains IDE Plugin that allows you to quickly toggle words and symbols with a hotkey.<br>
   Toggles can be configured from the settings menu.
 </h4>
 <p align="center">